 Hawaii: Oahu’s North Shore

 There is really no bad time to visit Hawaii, and no undesirable winter destination in the state—no matter where you go, you’ll get warm air and water temperatures.
 It does rain a bit more in the winter (often overnight and not usually enough to derail activities), which only serves to make the islands lusher and the waterfalls run stronger.
-Oahu’s seven-mile North Shore‘s claim to fame, though, is its myriad winter surf competitions, which benefit from huge seasonal waves.
+Oahu’s seven-mile North Shore’s claim to fame, though, is its myriad winter surf competitions, which benefit from huge seasonal waves.
 Events are open to the public, but bring binoculars!
 (And don’t try to surf the huge waves yourself.)
 Winter is also prime whale-watching season, with humpback whales on their annual migration often visible in the waters off the North Shore.
-Another reason why this winter is a great time to fly to Oahu?
-Southwest Airlines will be launching service there, hopefully lowering overall airline prices.
-Check out these last-minute winter travel deals for 2019.
+Check out the best beaches in Hawaii.

 OK, so winter in The Windy City is really cold—but bundle up and you’ll see the town come alive indoors and out.
 The number one must-do?
 Flying along the “Skating Ribbon” in Maggie Daley Park: a quarter-mile loop that will have you feel like you’re skating on a river in the shadow of the skyline.
 Next up?
 Warm up at one of Chicago’s many outstanding museums, like The Art Institute of Chicago, The Adler Planetarium, The Garfield Park Conservatory, and The Field Museum of Natural History.
 If you want to brave the cold again, Millennium Park, home of the famous sculpture lovingly referred to as “the bean,” and Navy Pier are both open for wintertime strolling.
 Then, cozy up with a gourmet dinner during Chicago Restaurant Week (starting January 25) and a discounted show during Chicago Theater Week (starting February 7).
 Read about more destinations that are even better in winter.